 There’s no doubt that we love our pets.
-Having them by our side just makes life a little bit better.
-But there’s just one problem — they can stink.
-Whether they had an accident in the house or had a day of playing in the dirt — our beloved fur babies can make our houses smell not-so-fresh.
+Having them by our side makes life a little bit better.
+But there’s just one problem.
+They can stink.
+Whether they had an accident in the house or had a day of playing in the dirt, our beloved fur babies can make our houses smell not-so-fresh.
 And pet odor removal doesn’t sound like the most fun task.

-A smelly house with smelly pets can often be a deterrent to having guests over or maybe you don’t even want to be around it yourself!
-Luckily, there’s multiple ways to combat the faintest odors to the most powerful.
+A smelly house with smelly pets can often be a deterrent to having guests over, or maybe you don’t even want to be around it yourself!
+Luckily, there are multiple ways to combat the faintest odors to the most powerful.

 Clean The Odor Source